divorce and finances

 Divorce And Finances: Managing Your Finances After A Separation

 The process can be complicated, especially when finances are involved.
 One partner may have been the sole income source, while other married couples may have both worked and shared control of expenses, equally contributing.
-When a separation occurs, finances are typically separated as well in various ways.

-Financial Tips After Separation
+Financial Tips For Navigating Separation And Divorce

-Write Out A Financial Plan
+Creating A Financial Plan

 Divorce and finances are both stressful, which is why it’s important to get everything outlined and agreed upon in writing.
 You’ll likely need to make a new budget for yourself that reflects your new cost of living, especially after you’ve agreed upon how you will divide your assets and other items such as electronics, furniture, and vehicles.